ivargr/privvg-challenge/Readme.md

-# Human Chromostome 6 privacy challenge, attempt at solution
+# Human Chromosome 6 privacy challenge, attempt at solution

 This is an attempt at solving the [Human chromosome 6 privacy callenge](https://privvg.github.io/2022/09/30/human-chromosome-6-privacy-challenge.html).